 It’s important to have good buoyancy and controlled kicks as it’s easy to kick up the silt settled on the bottom and lower the visibility.

 As one of the largest underwater cave systems in Europe, Grotta di Nereo is not to be missed when scuba diving in Sardinia.
 This stunning series of caves, arches, and tunnels reach over 350m (1150 ft) deep into the mountainside.

 Octopus, red and yellow corals, lobsters, shrimp, nudibranchs, and Pinna Nobilis, the world’s largest mussel, are all found here as sea currents bring vital nutrients into the cave system.

 Papa 1 & 2 Banks

-Home to a friendly colony of over 50 groupers, each weighing 30-40kg (66-88lbs), this dive site is one of the most popular dive sites in Sardinia.
-Get up close and personal with these grumpy looking giants as well as big snappers, barracuda, sea bass and jacks schooling above the rocky bottom.
+A mile east of Lavezzi island, in the middle of Bocche di Bonifacio strait which divides Sardinia from Corsica, we find one of the most popular diving spots in Sardinia known as the City of Groupers.
+Home to a friendly colony of over 50 groupers, each weighing 30-40kg (66-88lbs).
+Get up close and personal with these grumpy looking giants as well as big snappers, barracuda, sea bass, and jacks schooling above the rocky bottom.

 When to go scuba diving in Sardinia